-Any assignment turned in with a 35% or higher similarity rating will receive an automatic grade of F (0 points) for the plagiarized assignment, and possibly for the course, and can be reported to FIU Academic Integrity for further assessment of the situation.
-Please be aware: Previously submitted work is not allowed, even if it is your own work and even if you are retaking this class.
+Offenders will receive a grade of F (0 points) for the plagiarized assignment, and possibly for the course.
+Please be aware: Previously submitted papers are not allowed, even if it is your own work and even if you are retaking this class.